A history of cardmaking

 3-in-1 Corner Punch: Three unique designs, one punch.
 3-D Cards: Cards in which dimension is added by mounting the cut-out image or item on the card or project with foam mounting tape.

-Acrylic Rulers: Clear acrylic with 2-color grid for precision measuring and detail cutting.
+Acrylic Rulers: Clear acrylic with 2-colour grid for precision measuring and detail cutting.

 Brush Markers: Markers with a long tip for colouring directly on stamps or for colouring in images